Automorphism and Cohomology II: Complete intersections: Introduction

-For the automorphisms and cohomology of a variety, the following question is fundamental. \begin{question} Is the natural action of the automorphism group of a variety on its cohomology faithful? \end{question}

-Our second result, which is derived from Theorem~\ref{THMCIAUTO000} above and the method in the papers~\cite{Pan} and~\cite{PANL} of the second author, concerns about the question.
-Historically speaking, this fundamental question is first explored for varieties of low dimension.
-For example, Burns, Rapoport, Shafarevich, Ogus \ldots confirm this question for K3 surfaces.
+Our second result, which is derived from Theorem~\ref{THMCIAUTO000} above and the method in the papers~\cite{Pan} and~\cite{PANL} of the second author, is about the faithfulness of the action of \(\mathrm{Aut}(X)\) on its étale cohomology group.
+Questions about this faithfulness was explored for varieties of low dimension, and Burns, Rapoport, Shafarevich, Ogus \ldots confirm this question for K3 surfaces.
 Few high-dimensional varieties are known to have a positive answer to this question.
-We answer this question for complete intersections completely.